 Serial resolution maker and breaker, Maude Farrugia shows you how committing to permaculture New Year’s resolutions can help to create beautiful and sustainable habits.

 How can permaculture help us create great new habits for the New Year?
 It’s all about patterns!

 According to permaculture luminary Looby McNamara (author of ‘People and Permaculture’): “The first thing is to survey our patterns – which ones are regenerative (ie. bring us benefits), and which ones are degenerative (ie. are costly to us in some form such as wasting our time or degenerating our health).”

-The problem with new years resolutions is that we only think about them in January, then proceed to forget about them for the rest of the year, but by looking at patterns we address the functional issues in the mechanism of our life.
+The problem with New Year’s resolutions is that we only think about them in January, then proceed to forget about them for the rest of the year.
+By looking at patterns we address the functional issues in the mechanism of our life.

-So I have set to work in advance on drafting my new year’s resolutions, rather than pulling them out of my hat over a glass of champagne late on new year’s eve!
+So I set to work in advance on drafting my New Year’s resolutions, rather than pulling them out of my hat over a glass of Champagne late on New Year’s Eve!

-It might not sound as snappy as “this year I will lose 5kg” or “this year I will give up smoking” but my 2016 New Years Resolution is small, concrete and achievable and it addresses patterns in my life which will take me closer to a happier, more effective and fulfilling year (fingers crossed!)
+It might not sound as snappy as “this year I will lose 5kg” or “this year I will give up smoking” but my New Year’s resolution are small, concrete and achievable, and addresses patterns in my life which will take me closer to a happier, more effective and fulfilling year (fingers crossed!).